What Is Sex Therapy?

 How Long Is Each Session?

-Sessions are typically 50 minutes in length.
+Sessions are 50 minutes in length.

 Extended sessions times are available upon request for an additional pro-rated fee.